garg-aayush/building-from-scratch/transformers/gpt-2/notes.md

 - Before training on the whole dataset, we first **train repeatedly on one tiny batch** as a sanity check.
     * If the model can drive loss close to zero, it means our implementation of forward/backward/optimizer is correct.
 This shows the model is learning to overfit the small batch, which is a standard sanity check in deep learning.
     * If it fails to overfit, there's a bug in the pipeline.
+---

+## Minimal dataloader
+Next I implement a minimal **data loader**:
+- Read the whole tokenized dataset once and maintain a current position
+- On each `next_batch()` call:
+    * Return contiguous chunks of size `B*T+1` (the +1 is for creating labels)
+    * Advance position by `B*T` tokens
+    * Wrap back to the start when past the end of dataset
+- Running only 50 steps shows loss dropping from ~11 to ~6.6:
+    * This is mostly from learning that many vocab entries (unicodes) never occur (driving their logits down).
+    * Plus some early learning signal
+    * Loss won't reach zero without training for full epochs
+---